jsvine/intro-to-visidata/_sources/intermediate/large-files.rst.txt

 Select a random sample of rows
 ------------------------------

 In VisiData, you can create a randomly-sampled copy of any sheet.
-To do create a random-sample sheet, press :kbd:`Shift-R`.
+To create a random-sample sheet, press :kbd:`Shift-R`.
 At the the prompt, type the number of rows you'd like to include, and then press :kbd:`Enter`.